ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 does not guarantee that the next request will be successful.
 Servers' behavior may be subject to other conditions like the one shown in the example from {{service-limit}}.

-A client is responsible for ensuring that RateLimit field values returned cause reasonable client behavior with respect to throughput and latency (see {{sec-resource-exhaustion}} and {{sec-dos}}).
+A client is responsible for ensuring that RateLimit header field values returned cause reasonable client behavior with respect to throughput and latency (see {{sec-resource-exhaustion}} and {{sec-dos}}).

-A client receiving RateLimit fields MUST NOT assume that future responses will contain the same RateLimit fields, or any RateLimit fields at all.
+A client receiving RateLimit header fields MUST NOT assume that future responses will contain the same RateLimit header fields, or any RateLimit header fields at all.

-Malformed RateLimit fields MUST be ignored.
+Malformed RateLimit header fields MUST be ignored.

-A client SHOULD NOT exceed the quota units conveyed by the RateLimit-Remaining field before the time window expressed in RateLimit-Reset field.
+A client SHOULD NOT exceed the quota units conveyed by the RateLimit-Remaining header field before the time window expressed in RateLimit-Reset header field.

-A client MAY still probe the server if the RateLimit-Reset field is considered too high.
+A client MAY still probe the server if the RateLimit-Reset header field is considered too high.

-The value of RateLimit-Reset field is generated at response time: a client aware of a significant network latency MAY behave accordingly and use other information (e.g. the "Date" response header field, or otherwise gathered metrics) to better estimate the RateLimit-Reset field moment intended by the server.
+The value of the RateLimit-Reset header field is generated at response time: a client aware of a significant network latency MAY behave accordingly and use other information (e.g. the "Date" response header field, or otherwise gathered metrics) to better estimate the RateLimit-Reset header field moment intended by the server.

-The details provided in RateLimit-Policy field are informative and MAY be ignored.
+The details provided in the RateLimit-Policy header field are informative and MAY be ignored.

-If a response contains both the RateLimit-Reset and Retry-After fields, the Retry-After field MUST take precedence and the RateLimit-Reset field MAY be ignored.
+If a response contains both the RateLimit-Reset and Retry-After fields, the Retry-After field MUST take precedence and the RateLimit-Reset header field MAY be ignored.

 This specification does not mandate a specific throttling behavior and implementers can adopt their preferred policies, including: